 Mint leaves and lemon balm are wonderful when added to tea and cold summer drinks alike.

-Add them to drinks too – from iced tea to adult beverages – you’ll look like a pro.
+You’ll look like a pro if you add them to adult beverages too.
 Sprigs of lavender left on the stem are fantastic frozen in long cubes (use a special ice tray).

 A simple herb pesto can be made with a flavored or plain olive oil – this gives you a lot of flexibility later with different types of recipes.
 Or, if you know you will use it over pasta or as a condiment, you can add other ingredients such as roasted pine nuts or walnuts, parmesan, or garlic.
 You can make a pesto from basil, chives, sage, oregano, cilantro and even spinach.